 - use a dark background and light letters for dark places;

 - use a light background and dark lettering for light places.

 Thus, it is crucial to adapt the presentation to the location.
 And if you know you'll be performing in different venues, consider having a template that allows you to switch between day and night themes to be on top in any situation.

 Does the template match the theme of the presentation?

 So, when choosing a template, you need to know precisely, “What do I want to say in this presentation?”.
 And the bundle must fully comply with this message.

-As a rule, template styles can vary significantly from strict, simple, and straightforward to fun, fresh and catchy.
-And for example, if you are selling a product or service, then the presentation should gently complement the visual of the product and not draw attention to your bright design.
+Template styles vary significantly from strict, simple, and straightforward to fun, fresh and catchy.
+And for example, if you are selling a product or service, the presentation should gently complement the product's visual and not draw attention to your bright design.

-But if the audience is informal, you are preparing a presentation with children’s goods or something like that; then there is no point in even looking at minimalist templates — it will simply not be attractive.
+But if the audience is informal, you prepare a presentation with children's goods.
+There is no point in looking at minimalist templates — they will simply not be attractive.